Real Food for 2017

 Long lives on a Mediterranean diet

 The most powerful data are long-term follow data.
 The longest-term follow-up is to live to over 100 years!
 Places where this occurs are the so-called “Blue Zones,” which I’ve written about here.
-A characteristic feature of “Blue Zones” is a Mediterranean-style diet, with full acknowledgement that other factors, such as family genetics, pristine locations, and very low stress, can be important.
+A characteristic feature of “Blue Zones” is a Mediterranean-style diet, with full acknowledgment that other factors, such as family genetics, pristine locations, and very low stress, can be important.

 And a new study, Obesity Increases Risk for Transformation of MGUS to Multiple Myeloma, underscores the importance of moderation in patients’ diets.